 Futuristic art direction is usually associated with cyberpunk and anime elements in movies, series, and games.
-However, there aren’t many good inspirational sources to find when it comes to futuristic fashion inspiration.
-So, I thought it’d be fun to do an exploratory article about futuristic outfits and fashion elements, that are also wearable in real life.
+However, there aren’t many good inspirational sources to find when it comes to futuristic outfit inspiration.
+So, I thought it’d be fun to do an exploratory article about futuristic fashion, outfits, and clothing elements, that are also wearable in real life.

 The reason I want to highlight “wearable” is it seems like Google-search images only contain really crazy futuristic outfits that look like they come from star wars, but it’s not exactly something most people would want to wear in real life.
 Or even if you’d want to wear it, perhaps it wouldn’t be very appropriate at job settings and would give a lot of crazy looks.
 And that’s why we’ll be looking at futuristic outfits and accessories that remind us of futuristic aesthetics without making us look like we’re on a way to a sci-fi movie shooting.

 Also, there’s already much more fashion inspiration for these styles towards men, so this will contain more outfits by women instead (just to even out the internet a tiny bit more).
 Luckily, we live in a modern time, where anyone can wear anything they please!

 Recommended reading: Women’s Techwear Clothing – Inspiration & Clothing

 As mentioned earlier, futuristic aesthetics are mostly associated with cyberpunk aesthetics and Japanese anime elements.
 This means that it’s…

 - Dystopian (dark colors, not very posh since most people in a dystopian society would be rather poor)